 A student desiring an academic adjustment/accommodation must submit current documentation as required by the Criteria for Disability Documentation to the campus president.
 The documentation should state, as determined by an appropriate licensed professional, what reasonable adjustments/accommodations are needed by the student.
 Academic adjustments/accommodations may be requested by following the review/verification process described below:

-- Disability Registration Agreement
+A. Disability Registration Agreement

-- Confidentiality Statement
+B. Confidentiality Statement

-- Request for Adjustments/Accommodations (including Self-Report)
+C. Request for Adjustments/Accommodations (including Student Self-Report)

-C. Within 10 business days of receiving the Request for Adjustments/Accommodations (including Student Self-Report), the DSC and ARC will convene to review the documentation and engage in an interactive process with the applicant student regarding what accommodations/academic adjustments are needed by guiding and speaking to campus presidents and deans to reach a decision.
+3. Within 10 business days of receiving the Request for Adjustments/Accommodations (including Student Self-Report), the DSC and ARC will convene to review the documentation and engage in an interactive process with the applicant student regarding what accommodations/academic adjustments are needed by guiding and speaking to campus presidents and deans to reach a decision.
 During this interaction, the DSC will conduct a preliminary review of submitted documentation.
 The DSC may instruct the campus president or dean to review the required documentation with the applicant student due to a lack of current and recent evidence showing the limitations of the applicant student’s disabilities on the academic process.
 See the resubmission policy below.

-- The DSC may instruct the campus president or dean to review the required documentation with the applicant student due to a lack of complete information or current and recent evidence documenting the limitations of the applicant student’s disabilities on academic learning or skill performance.
+ii.
+The DSC may instruct the campus president or dean to review the required documentation with the applicant student due to a lack of complete information or current and recent evidence documenting the limitations of the applicant student’s disabilities on academic learning or skill performance.
 Requests may be resubmitted to their campus president or dean when they provide the additional documentation.

-D. The DSC/ARC may select among equally effective accommodations, adjustments, and/or auxiliary aids and services.
+4. The DSC/ARC may select among equally effective accommodations, adjustments, and/or auxiliary aids and services.
 The DSC/ARC may also deny a request for accommodations, academic adjustments, and/or auxiliary aides and services if the documentation demonstrates that the request is not necessary, justified or documented.
 In addition, with the applicant student’s permission, the DSC/ARC may consult the student’s healthcare provider(s), if needed, to reach a decision regarding the accommodation request.

-G. When a qualified student is determined eligible to receive accommodations or adjustments, an Academic Access Letter will be sent to the student, campus president, and dean.
+7. When a qualified student is determined eligible to receive accommodations or adjustments, an Academic Access Letter will be sent to the student, campus president, and dean.
 It is the zto meet and discuss the approved reasonable accommodations with each instructor of record.
-Accommodations will not be initiated prior to this meeting.Such adjustments/ accommodations will be documented on the Approved Course Adjustments/Accommodations form.
-This two-way meeting will occur prior to the beginning of each term; if that takes place, a new approval form will be completed with the forthcoming instructor of record.
+Accommodations will not be initiated prior to this meeting.Such adjustments/ accommodations will be documented on the Approved Course Adjustments/Accommodationsform.